berniewu2/WutheringWaveEchoScorer/README.md

 - **Python** 3.10 (not 3.12)
 - Tested on **Windows** (CUDA 12.6) and **Linux**
-- A screenshot of your Resonator’s profile named `resonator.jpeg`
+- A screenshot of your Resonator’s profile

 ---